Showing posts with label Clynelish 1997 (The Old Malt Cask). Show all posts

 Conclusion:

-The distillery was founded in 1819 by the 1st Duke of Sunderland in the small town of Brora.
+The distillery was founded in 1819 by the 1st Duke of Sutherland in the small town of Brora.
 It is owned by Diageo and the spirit is an important ingredient of various JW Blends.
 It produces around 4,8 million litres of Alcohol per year.
 Its sister-distillery Brora lies next to Clynelish and has been reopened this year after having been closed in 1983.
 A new Clynelish Visitor Centre is probably ready by now as well.
 The pictures were shot during our visit to Clynelish/Brora in May 2019.

 I really enjoyed this Clynelish from Nose to Finish.
 It's not a work of art but a very consistent and well-made Highland Malt from Nose to Finish.
 A very pleasant mix of Sweet, Sour and Salty notes with plenty of Citrus and Orchard Fruit, Fresh Herbs, Floral Perfume and Spices.
 The Alcohol is there but I would not give it 50% at a Blind Tasting.
 Well done Clynelish and Hunter Laing.
 A good marriage between cask and spirit.